Julien-Blanc-tgcm/indexed_array/docs/comparison.md

 case, the current implementation use O(n) access.
 This could be improved to O(log(n)) in a further release, for great values of n.

+²: `std::unordered_map` initialization mechanism will prevent any order fiasco, with the value being associated to the wrong key due to a refactory.
+However, you don't have any size check.

+³: I think it could theoretically reside in ro section, but for some reasons that does not seem to be the case with the tests i made.
+I'm leaving it as unsure for now, as it may just be some bad usage.